adfindlater/pi8s-config/README.md

 # pi8s cluster setup

-Deploy a kubernetes cluster to two or more raspberry pi's.
+Deploy a kubernetes cluster across two or more raspberry pi's using Terraform.
+This repository also contains config and instructions for deploying:
+1. on-cluster load balancer (metallb)
+2. Argo CD continuous delivery tool
+3. centralized logging (ELK stack)

+The deploment strategy currently taken is to patch helm charts using `helm install -f myvalues.yaml` when it is convenient.
+Otherwise, explicit deployment yaml is used.
+Helm charts require patching because the x86 images need to be swapped out for corresponding arm64 images (as well as any other custom config that is required).

 Requirements:
 - Each raspberry pi has an SD card flashed with Ubuntu 20.04 ARM64